raganwald/raganwald.github.com/index.md

 - In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I personally wrote features such as its first ATM and Café locator.
 I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.<sup id="fnref:mumps" role="doc-noteref"><a href="#fn:mumps" class="footnote" rel="footnote">5</a></sup>
 - As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].
 - In 2015, I was hired as the Principal Engineer for Incident Management.
 I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of features such as [response mobilizer].
 I wrote prototypes for features such as [recent changes].

+---

+<p class="quotation">“Reg was always my ‘secret weapon’ for getting a new initiative off the ground.
+He understood our code and our product and what it was capable of, and he understood our customers and their needs.</p>
+<p class="quotation">“Reg was exceptional at translating a product manager’s vision for a new feature into an actionable technical plan and architecture given all of the constraints inherent in adapting working software to new capabilities, then getting the rest of the team on-board and executing.”</p>
+<p class="author">—Jason Diller: VP of Engineering, Georgias</p>

+---

 [ING]: https://www.ing.com/Newsroom/News/Press-releases/PROld/ING-to-sell-ING-Direct-USA-to-Capital-One.htm
 [MUMPS]: https://en.wikipedia.org/wiki/MUMPS